jacopoRodeschini/PZEM-004T/README.md

 # PZEM-004T (v3.0) Microphyton module
 > Micropython module for the PZEM-004T(v3.0) energy meter

-The PZEM library aims to handle the PZEM-004T (v3.0) energy meter.
-In particular, read energy values and manage addressing problems.
-This library is written in micropython to be fully compatible with ESP devices.
-It communicates using a TTL interface over a [Modbus-RTU](https://en.wikipedia.org/wiki/Modbus) communication protocol and implements the CRC16 checksum.
-Pay attention that this library works only with the 3.0 version of the PZEM-004T because the old versions use different communication protocols.
+The PZEM library has been designed to manage the PZEM-004T (v3.0) energy meter.
+Its main objectives are to facilitate the reading of energy values and to address any related issues.
+The library has been written in micropython, making it fully compatible with ESP devices.
+It uses a TTL interface to communicate via the Modbus-RTU communication protocol and implements the CRC16 checksum.
+It is important to note that this library is only suitable for use with the 3.0 version of the PZEM-004T, as older versions use different communication protocols.

-Another important consideration is the voltage level used by the UART channel.
+In addition, it is crucial to consider the voltage level used by the UART channel.
 PZEM devices only support 5v voltage levels on TX and RX channels.
-If you use a 3.3v device (like ESP8266) you can upgrade your device to support a 3.3v voltage level with a simple trick, by replacing a single resistor (good documentation for this step can be found at the following link: [hardware connections](https://tasmota.github.io/docs/PZEM-0XX/)).
+If you are using a 3.3v device (such as ESP8266), you can upgrade your device to support a 3.3v voltage level by replacing a single resistor.
+For instructions on how to do this, refer to the hardware connections documentation available at this link: [hardware connections](https://tasmota.github.io/docs/PZEM-0XX/).

-For easy implementation, a basic example of the PZEM class is provided in the [main.py](https://github.com/jacopoRodeschini/PZEM-004T/blob/master/main.py) file (details on this example are explained below).
-Other examples can be done starting from this basic one.
+To simplify the implementation process, a basic example of the PZEM class can be found in the main.py file, which is included in the repository.
+Details on this example are explained below, and it can be used as a starting point for creating other examples.

-This module works in python, if you need to flash the ESP device (ESP8266 or ESP32) with the micropython firmware, a simple step-by-step guide is available at this [repo](https://github.com/jacopoRodeschini/MicroPython-ESP8266) *(10 min reading)*.
+It is worth noting that this module works in python, and if you need to flash the ESP device (ESP8266 or ESP32) with the micropython firmware, a step-by-step guide is available at this repository: [repo] (https://github.com/jacopoRodeschini/MicroPython-ESP8266)(which takes approximately 10 minutes to read).

 ## Features :star: